techistem/alaska/Docs/README.md

 - When the user would like to visit to go (choose Summer or Winter)*
 - Any additional information the user would like to give
 - A "Confirmation page" thanks the user for signing up.

-*An asterisk indicates a required field
+ -*An asterisk indicates a required field
 ---
 ## Testing
 ### Links, Images, Icons and Buttons: